Can You Negotiate With a Narcissist and Succeed?

 The narcissist has to learn that taking unreasonable positions and negotiations will not aid him or her in any way.

-Negotiating with the narcissist means you must always be prepared for the scenario that your case may proceed to hearing or a trial.
+Negotiating with the narcissist means you must always be prepared for the scenario that your case may proceed to a hearing or a trial.

-You and your divorce attorney should conduct a cost versus benefit analysis either before or during the negotiation process.
+You and your divorce attorney should conduct a cost versus benefit analysis before or during the negotiation process.

 Only a dummy spends $10,000 on a $15,000 issue.
 The first step to a cost-benefit analysis is to ensure you know what is worth litigating.